wu87988622/ohara/docs/src/user_guide.rst

 #. and :ref:`Kubernetes <userguide-k8s>` — a management tool of docker instances

 Ohara has a complicated software stack but most services are almost transparent to you.
-For example, before creating a topic on ohara, you ought to set up a zookeeper cluster and a broker cluster.
+For example, before creating a topic on Ohara, you ought to set up a zookeeper cluster and a broker cluster.
 There are , unfortunately, a bunch of configs which you have to design and write for both cluster.
-Ohara auto-generates most configs for you as best as it can, and ohara offers the the readable :ref:`Restful APIs <rest>` and friendly UI to you.
+Ohara auto-generates most configs for you as best as it can, and Ohara offers the the readable :ref:`Restful APIs <rest>` and friendly UI to you.
 All complicated configs are replaced by some simple steps showed on UI.
-The :ref:`Quick Start <userguide-quickstart>` section teach you to exercise ohara easily and quickly.
+The :ref:`Quick Start <userguide-quickstart>` section teach you to exercise Ohara easily and quickly.

 --------------